 - Preheat the oven to 350°F (180°C).
 Spray two 9-inch round cake pans with nonstick cooking spray, line the bottom of the pans with parchment paper, and set aside.

-- In a large mixing bowl, whisk the cake flour, baking powder, baking soda, and salt together until well combined (about 20 to 30 seconds).
+- In a large mixing bowl, whisk the cake flour, baking powder, baking soda, and salt together until well combined.
 Set aside.

 - In a large bowl or measuring cup, whisk the buttermilk, oil, and vanilla extract together until well combined.
 Set aside.